#cache #command #exit #utility #output #results #replay

 How deja works

-For each command, deja creates a hash from the command, arguments, user and working directory.
-If a result for this hash is found in the cache, its replayed.
-If not, the command is run, and if the exit code is 0, the result stored in the cache.
-When replaying a command, the output to stdout and stderr is rewritten to the terminal in the same order as recorded. deja will then exit with the original exit code.
+For each command, deja creates a hash from the command, arguments, and other options (by default the user and working directory).
+If a fresh result for this hash is found in the cache, it's replayed.
+If not, the command is run, and when the exit code is 0, the result stored in the cache.
+When replaying a command, both stdout and stderr are rewritten to the terminal in the same order as recorded.
+Deja will then exit with the original exit code.

 Options